henryperkins/opus2/ai-productivity-app/GUARDRAILS.md

   - Do not bypass `ChatService` for message operations
   - Never directly manipulate chat state without WebSocket notifications
   - Do not implement custom command handlers outside the registry pattern
+  - Do not create chat interfaces outside of `ProjectChatPage` architecture
+  - Never bypass `useModelSelect` for AI model selection
+  - Do not implement custom interactive element handlers outside established patterns

+- **Mobile UX Violations:**
+  - Never implement custom mobile overlays without using `MobileBottomSheet`
+  - Do not hardcode breakpoints - use `useMediaQuery` hook
+  - Never create inconsistent mobile knowledge panel implementations
+  - Do not bypass established responsive design patterns

+- **TypeScript Violations:**
+  - Never create new `.jsx` files - use `.tsx` with proper typing
+  - Do not use `any` type except in extreme legacy scenarios
+  - Never bypass TypeScript strict null checks
+  - Do not create untyped component props or hook returns
+  - Never use implicit `any` for API responses or complex objects

 ---